 Their mother comes into the room, asking why Phoebe's awake at this hour and if she was smoking a cigarette.

 Phoebe says she just took one puff and then threw it out the window.
-Her mother doesn't approve, but there's no crazed screaming since smoking wasn't that big of a deal back then.
+Her mother doesn't approve, but surprisingly there's no crazed screaming.
+Seems smoking wasn't that big of a deal back then, even for elementary students.